nickmomrik/biab-paparazzi/README.md

 ## Instructions
 Update any of the necessary PIN constants at the top of `paparazzi.py` and then either run manually `python paparazzy.pi` or [run as a service](http://www.diegoacuna.me/how-to-run-a-script-as-a-service-in-raspberry-pi-raspbian-jessie/).

+## Note
+The Ultrasonic Sensor trigger needs some work because it triggers way too often.
+Might try some averaging over time.